snapscale/snapscale.explorer.middleware/README.md

 db.daily.ensureIndex({xid:1})
 ```

-**Note: If your database is verybig,createIndex will cost a long time,just wait**
+**Note: If your database is very large, createIndex may take a long time to execute, please be patient**

 ## Build